Introduction

 Constructed by Cilliers and his crew from native stone, timber and cut straw, this lofty structure offered a cool retreat at midday from the intense sun.
 The main area of the rondaval also contained the bar (seen on the left) and served as our dining area, as well as holding the wine closet, kitchen, and Cilliers' office.
 There was a propane powered drink cooler in the bar.

-My Tent
+Inside My Sleeping Tent

 The bushmen are in the back of the truck and ready to go as dawn begins to show against the trees.
 We got off to an early start each morning.
 Cilliers usually awakened us while it was still dark or at first light and we had just enough time to grab our gear and eat a quick bowl of cereal with fruit and juice before we headed out.
 As this was the end of autumn in Namibia, it was chilly most mornings and the windshield frosted once.

-A Red Hartebeest My First Trophy
+A Red Hartebeest - My First Trophy

-The Old Men: G'o and Old K'ao
+The Old Men: G!o and Old K!ao

-An Oryx or Gemsbok My Brother's First Trophy
+An Oryx or Gemsbok - My Brother's First Trophy

 A Greater Kudu